dmonsch/cocome-cloud-jee-docker/README.md

 - you can exchange 'someName' to whatever you want.
 This will be the image name.
 Very important: do not forget the fullstop after the name.
 - it takes some time when executed the first time as it needs to dowload ubuntu, java, glassfish a some other files.
 - You need to rebuild the image to get a new version of CoCoME
-- TODO: Auto-Update of git?!
-Tobi?
 - check if the image was created successfully by using the command *docker images*.
 The image name should appear under REPOSITORY.

 ### Docker run
 - use ```docker run -d -p 8080:8080 someName``` to run the image.
-- it takes some time to start each glassfish domain, execute maven to deploy CoCoME on the domains.
+- it takes some time to start each glassfish domain, execute maven to deploy CoCoME on the domains(around 30 - 45 minutes).
 - Use the docker logs to get information about the progress.
 Therefore use the command ```docker ps``` to identify the containerID, then execute ```docker logs containerID -f``` with the actual containerID.
 (You can exit the log-view with Ctrl-C).
 You will notice that each domain will get started, stoped and restart.
 After that, you should be able to access the CoCoME UI via your [browser](http://localhost:8080/cloud-web-frontend/)

 ### Docker run full access